pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### Best Practices for GPT Interactions

 **Be Specific**:
-- âŒ "Design a CRM"
+- ❌ "Design a CRM"
-- âœ… "Design a CRM for my Tax Advisory business with pipelines for Individual Returns, Business Returns, and Tax Planning, using Circles to separate client types"
+- ✅ "Design a CRM for my Tax Advisory business with pipelines for Individual Returns, Business Returns, and Tax Planning, using Circles to separate client types"

 **Provide Context**:
 - Share your current setup